acronis/go-cti/cti-spec/SPEC.md

 ### Extended Backus-Naur form

-A complete syntax of CTI Typed Identifier is represented using the following Extended Backus-Naur form:
+A complete syntax of CTI identifier is represented using the following Extended Backus-Naur form:

 ```
   CTI = "cti.", ctx, {"~", ctx}, ["~", uuid], [query | attribute_query];